- Search The Registry

 - My Account

 *On this date in 1781, the city of Los Angeles was founded.
-This episode is part of African American history and heritage.
+This episode is part of Black history and heritage in America.

 Several descendants of the Negro founder Luis Quintero are living in Los Angeles today.
 A grandson served as mayor of Santa Barbara; Eugene Biscailuz, a great-grandson, as sheriff of Los Angeles.
 Maria Valdez, a granddaughter, once owned the rancho, which is now known as Beverly Hills.
 These are only a few of the many individuals of varied backgrounds who made important contributions to the development of Los Angeles, a great cosmopolitan city that now ranks second largest in the United States of America.